douglasgreen/outlines/computing/computer_science/computer_science.md

 ## Programming Fundamentals

 Programming fundamentals are the essential building blocks for anyone looking to understand or work in the field of software development.
-Here\'s an overview of the topics you mentioned:
+Here's an overview of the topics you mentioned:

 ### Introduction to Programming Languages

 Programming languages are tools used to write instructions for computers to perform specific tasks.
 These languages can be classified into different types, such as high-level languages (like Python, Java, and C++) and low-level languages (like Assembly).
-High-level languages are more abstract, meaning they\'re easier for humans to understand and write.
-They are further from the machine\'s binary code but are transformed into machine-readable form through processes like compiling or interpreting.
+High-level languages are more abstract, meaning they're easier for humans to understand and write.
+They are further from the machine's binary code but are transformed into machine-readable form through processes like compiling or interpreting.

 Each programming language has its own unique syntax and use cases.
 For instance, Python is known for its simplicity and readability, making it excellent for beginners, while Java is widely used in enterprise environments.